silasrm/shiftshortcuts.js/README.md

 # shiftshortcuts.js

-Add support do shortcuts prefixed with Shift.
+Add support to shortcuts prefixed with Shift.

 __Why shift?__ _Because control, alt/option and meta/windows/command keys is used by default operational systems shortcuts (Windows, OSX, Linux)._